Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \subsection{Results}

 In this section, we present the results of our experimental analysis.
-To begin with, we compare the overall runtime of the SAT-based, ASP-based, and baseline approaches wrt.\ each inconsistency measure considered in this work on all five data sets (Section \ref{sec:overall-runtimes}).
-Afterwards, we analyze more specific aspects.
-Section \ref{sec:runtime-composition} covers some experiments regarding the runtime composition of the SAT- and ASP-based methods.
-Further, in Section \ref{sec:linear-search} we perform an experiment in which we compare a linear search procedure to the standard binary search used for the SAT approaches.
-Following up on this, in Section \ref{sec:maxsat} we perform an experiment in which we adapt an exemplary SAT encoding to a MaxSAT encoding, and compare this approach to the previously introduced ones.
-In Section \ref{sec:previous-asp}, we review previous versions of ASP encodings for $\icont$ from the literature, and compare them to the current version.
+To begin with, we compare the overall runtime of the SAT-based, ASP-based, and baseline approaches.
+Afterwards, we analyze more specific aspects, namely the runtime composition of the SAT- and ASP-based methods, the choice of search strategy used in the SAT-based approaches, the use of MaxSAT, and a comparison of previous versions of ASP encodings for $\icont$ with the current version.